sipcapture/docs/docs/agents/agents.md

 # __HEP__ Agents
 Ready to ship data to Homer?
 Install a HEP Capture Agent based on your needs and preferences 📞

+_Found an problem with this guide?
+Please open an [issue](https://github.com/sipcapture/homer/issues) and help us improve!_

 ### **Dedicated Agents**

 HOMER features dedicated _HEP Agents_ designed for platforms _without native HEP support._